A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Introduction

 In the majority of the aforementioned works the main target is outage probability reduction or throughput improvement.
-Another characteristic that is of utmost importance in wireless cooperative networks is energy-efficiency.
-The proposed algorithm in \cite{NOMspringer} selects the end-to-end paths based on their achievable capacities and uses hierarchical and adaptive modulation.
-In this way the power of the source and the transmitting relay are adjusted according to the level required for successful reception.
-In various works (see, e.g., \cite{FENG, ZHOU, CHEN, SHENG} and references therein) relays are assumed to be battery operated.
+The algorithm in \cite{NOMspringer} selects the end-to-end paths based on their achievable capacities and using hierarchical and adaptive modulation the power of the source and the transmitting relay are adjusted to a target Signal-to-Noise Ratio (SNR).
+In various works (see, e.g., \cite{FENG, SHENG} and references therein) relays are assumed to be battery operated.
 Due to this practical assumption, the proposed algorithms select the best relays according to two factors.
-First, the selected relay will spend the minimum amount of energy that is required to surpass the outage threshold of the network.
-Second, by considering the remaining energy of each node, relays that were selected often will be protected in order to extend their operation and increase the network lifetime.
-A variation of this energy-efficiency metric is provided in \cite{AMIN}, where circuit-energy consumption is considered and dynamic time allocation is implemented.
-Also in \cite{MOUS}, by modeling the residual energy of each relay as an energy state, the transition probabilities among states are calculated and an expression of the average network lifetime is obtained in a variable gain amplify-and-forward relay network.
+First, the selected relay should spend the minimum amount of energy to satisfy the outage threshold of the network.
+Second, by considering the remaining energy of each node, relays that were selected often are protected in order to increase the network lifetime.
 Optimal energy allocation techniques are presented in \cite{IKKI}, where the effects of co-channel interference at the relays and the destination are studied.
-Closed-form expression for the outage probability is derived and in addition, under different global and individual energy constraints, resource allocation algorithms are provided in a multi-relay network.
-Finally, in \cite{CHIEH}, a multi-user network is investigated aiming to improve the energy efficiency per user, so that relays and subcarriers are selected and allocated accordingly for each user.
+A closed-form expression for the outage probability is derived and in addition, under different global and individual energy constraints, resource allocation algorithms are provided in a multi-relay network.
+Finally, the authors in \cite{CHEN_HUANG}, propose joint relay selection and subcarrier allocation in a multi-user network aiming at total transmission power minimization while still achieving a specific QoS requirement.